joeypizzas/odin-tic-tac-toe/planning.md

 - Gameboard.
 Comes from player moves on the gameboard.
 ## Given your inputs, what are the steps necessary to return the desired output?
 ### Initially create game in console via JS
-1. Three factory function objects, one for gameboard, one for players, and one for gamecontroller.
+1. Factory function objects, one for gameboard, one for players, and one for gamecontroller.
 Each one will return methods needed for various game functions.
 Setting them equal to variables allows those variables to access the methods from the factory function.
     - Gameboard object:
         - Set the size of the grid and initialize the gameboard array.
         - Create the gameboard array with a 2d loop of the correct size.
 Squares will have 0 unless they are filled.
 Otherwise 1 for player 1 or 2 for player 2.